 Online, Distance, Continuing Education Report – Carmin Chan, Director, Online Student Success

-Arizona Online undergraduate enrollment as of yesterday is 6151 students.
+Arizona Online undergraduate enrollment as of yesterday is 6,151 students.
 Keeping in mind that we continue to enroll students in the fall semester all the way up to mid-October.
 The total headcount of Arizona Online is just shy of 9,000 students as of yesterday.
 9,500 students is the goal by the time fall settles.

 Online retention is the strongest we’ve ever seen.
 FTFT retention as of yesterday is 72.22% which is 24.5% higher than this point in time last year.
 First time part-time population is up 2% compared to last year, transfer full-time population almost up 3% higher than last year, and the transfer part-time population is un par with last year.